DirectorWho/prometheus/README.md

 ## Quick Overview

-Prometheus is the name of this&nbsp;installation profile - or starter site, if you like.
+Prometheus is the name of this installation profile - or starter site, if you like.
 It includes a theme called Atlas that uses Sass and Compass to help with the CSS chores.
 You can still use both the theme and installation profile if you don't know either, but you will get more value if you do.

 The Sass files are structured according to [SMACSS](https://smacss.com/) principles which means the rules are divided up in a modular way - one for views, one for blocks, etc. This makes things much more maintainable and if you don't like the way I've handled something, you can easily chuck the file and replace it with your own without touching the rest.